 Reasons to Write a Condolence Letter

-There are reasons why you should write a condolence letter to an acquaintance that has lost their loved one.
+There are reasons why you should write this letter to an acquaintance who has lost a loved one.

 To offer them help